Farwhyn/statcan_energyflows_hackathon/README.md

 # statcan_energyflows_hackathon
-Repository for the scripts and files required during the hackathon by Team 2
+Repository for the scripts and files required during the hackathon by Team 2.
+Note that the Power BI file is not stored here because binary files do not work well with git.
+However, this repo does include the Stata _.do_ file that was used to produce the input data for the Power Bi app.

 # Sankey Examples
 Some links to other work for inspiration.